-Boehringer Ingelheim is a German pharmaceutical manufacturer that has operations in 140 countries.
-The company has products for both animals and humans and focuses on cardiac and metabolic disease, respiratory medicine, oncology, immunology, central nervous system and retinal disorders.
+Boehringer Ingelheim is a private German pharmaceutical manufacturer with operations in 145 countries.
+The company produces products for both animals and humans and focuses on cardiac and metabolic disease, respiratory medicine, oncology, immunology, central nervous system and retinal disorders.
 Boehringer Ingelheim may be facing thousands of lawsuits for medical injuries caused by some of their medications including anticoagulant Pradaxa and Type 2 diabetes medication, Tradjenta.

 Pfizer is a pharmaceutical giant headquartered in New York City with operations in 180 countries around the world.
 Pfizer produces products in a wide range of therapeutic areas including internal medicine, oncology, rare diseases, immunology, and vaccines with a focus in developing science of biosimilars and gene therapies.
-The company currently faces a growing number of lawsuits from patients who were harmed by taking Pfizer drugs such as Effexor, Zolft, Celebrex, Chantix, and Bextra.
+The company saw a 92% increase in revenue in 2021 due to the development of vaccine and treatments for COVID-19.
+Pfizer has faced a number of lawsuits from patients who were harmed by taking Pfizer drugs such as Effexor, Zoloft, Depo-Testosterone, Chantix, and Bextra.

 Eli Lilly and Company is an American pharmaceutical manufacturer based in Indiana and is one of the oldest drug companies in the world.
 Founded by a pharmacist, Eli Lilly introduced many innovations that made medicine easier to take such as gelatin capsules, sugar coatings and flavorings.
-It was the first producer of insulin and a major force in the U.S. pharmaceutical market, particularly in antibiotics and psychiatric medicines but has come under fire over the past several years due to injuries caused by some of its medications.
+It was the first producer of insulin and a major force in the U.S. pharmaceutical market, particularly in antibiotics and psychiatric medicines but has come under fire over the past several years due to injuries caused by some of its medications including Zyprexa, Cymbalta, Byetta, Jardiance, Prozac and others.

-AbbVie is a pharmaceutical manufacturer which is a spinoff of Abbott Laboratories, specializing in biopharmaceuticals including the blockbuster drug, Humira.
-AbbVie has operations in 175 countries and focuses on complex disorders like immunology, virology, oncology and neuroscience.
+AbbVie is a pharmaceutical manufacturer formed as a spinoff of Abbott Laboratories in 2012.
+AbbVie specializing in biopharmaceuticals including the blockbuster drug, Humira.
+AbbVie has operations in 170 countries and focuses on complex disorders like immunology, virology, oncology, and neuroscience.
 AbbVie is the manufacturer of the blockbuster medication, Humira is the largest selling drug in U.S. history and is used to treat autoimmune disorders such as Rheumatoid Arthritis, Psoriasis, and Crohns disease.
+AbbVie has faced numerous legal challenges, including thousands of drug injury lawsuits for its testosterone replacement therapy drug, AndroGel.

-Daiichi Sankyo is a Japanese pharmaceutical company which sells products in over 50 countries around the world.
-It is headquartered in Tokyo and got its start as two, separate companies and have been pioneers in cardiovascular, gastrointestinal and immunology with the discovery and production of Adrenalin, a pharmaceutical form of the naturally occurring neurotransmitter, epinephrine along with a number of legacy medications to treat infectious diseases and other illnesses.
+Daiichi Sankyo is a Japanese pharmaceutical company which sells products and services in over 20 countries around the world.
+It is headquartered in Tokyo and got its start as two, separate companies which had been pioneers in cardiovascular, gastrointestinal and immunology with the discovery and production of Adrenalin, a pharmaceutical form of the naturally occurring neurotransmitter, epinephrine along with a number of legacy medications to treat infectious diseases and other illnesses.
+Daiichi Sankyo has faced numerous legal challenges and lawsuits over some of its medications including Rezulin and Benicar.

 GlaxoSmithKline (GSK) is a pharmaceutical giant with operations in over 100 countries and a history which began in the 1840s.
 Its business is divided into three divisions: pharmaceuticals, vaccines, and consumer healthcare.
-GSK is the fourth largest pharmaceutical manufacturer and its consumer health division currently markets notable brands including AquaFresh toothpaste, Nicorette gum, and Excedrin pain relief.
+GSK dropped to the tenth largest pharmaceutical manufacturer in the world after its consumer health division was spun off into a separate company, Haleon in 2022.
 GSK pharmaceutical products have notably included antidepressants Paxil and Wellbutrin, ED medication Levitra, and diabetes medication Avandia which has resulted in a number of lawsuits.

-AstraZeneca is a multinational pharmaceutical company based in the UK.
+AstraZeneca is a top-10 multinational pharmaceutical company based in the UK.
 AstraZeneca is currently focused on cardiovascular, metabolic, and renal disease, respiratory and immune function, and cancer treatment.
-The company manufactures big-sellers like diabetes medications Farxiga, Byetta and Bydureon and Ulcer medications Prilosec and Nexium which have been accused of causing serious drug injuries.
+The company has manufactured big-sellers like diabetes medications Farxiga, Byetta and Bydureon and ulcer medications Prilosec and Nexium which have been accused of causing serious drug injuries.
+AstraZeneca, along with Oxford, developed and launched a version of the COVID-19 vaccine in December of 2020.

 Endo is a global pharmaceutical company based in Dublin, Ireland with U.S. headquarters in Pennsylvania.
-In the U.S., Endo Pharmaceuticals focuses on Urology, Endocrinology, Orthopedics and Aesthetics and manufactures well-known medications such as Percocet and Lidoderm as well as a number of testosterone replacement products including Testim, Testopel, Striant and Fortesta.
+In the U.S., Endo Pharmaceuticals focuses on Urology, Endocrinology, Orthopedics and Aesthetics and manufactures well-known medications such as Percocet and Lidoderm as well as a number of testosterone replacement products including Testim, Testopel, Striant and Fortesta which have been the subject of thousands of drug injury lawsuits and multiple improper marketing accusations.

 Takeda Pharmaceuticals was founded in 1781 in Osaka, Japan.
-It is currently the largest pharmaceutical company in Japan and one of the largest in the United States.
+It is currently the largest pharmaceutical company in Japan and one of the top ten manufacturers in the in the world.
+Takeda focuses on neuroscience, plasma-derived treatments, oncology, gastroenterology and vaccines.
 Takeda’s type 2 diabetes drug Actos grew to become one of the best-selling diabetes treatments.
-However, numerous studies have shown that Actos can significantly increase the risk of congestive heart failure and bladder cancer.
-A number of Actos patients filed lawsuits against Takeda for injuries caused while taking Actos.
+However, numerous studies have shown that Actos can significantly increase the risk of congestive heart failure and bladder cancer and Takeda has faced thousands of lawsuits for Actos and other drugs including gout medication, Uloric and ulcer drug, Prevacid.

 Bristol-Myers Squibb (BMS) is one of the world’s largest pharmaceutical manufacturers with focus on oncology, virology, and immunology along with cardiovascular, metabolic, and neurological disorders.
 Some of its most notable products have resulted in numerous lawsuits including diabetes medications Farxiga, Glucophage, Byetta and Bydureon, anticoagulants Plavix and Eliquis, and antipsychotic Abilify along with others.